mym987/cps308_cellsociety/DESIGN.md

 - Game of Life cells

 `Location` Class:
+This corresponds to the location of a cell within the grid
 Convension: Top left corner is (0,0)
 - `public Location(int x, int y)`
 - `public int getX()`